Jrogbaaa/The-Way/src/lib/api/README.md

 Generates images using the Jaime model.
 The response includes URLs to the generated images.

+#### Implementation Details

+The Jaime Model integration includes:
+- Robust error handling for various API response formats
+- Exponential backoff polling mechanism for prediction status
+- Support for both direct output and prediction ID-based responses
+- Consistent error messaging for client debugging

+Sample workflow:
+1. Client sends request to `/api/replicate` with model ID and input parameters
+2. Backend forwards request to Replicate API
+3. If response contains a prediction ID, the client polls for status with exponential backoff
+4. Once complete, client receives image URLs for display

 ## Handling API Responses

 When working with these APIs: